explosion/spacy-transformers/README.md

 are quite important (see e.g. the analysis of BERT's attention by Clark et al.
 (2019), who found that these tokens are very often attended to).

+### Batching, padding and per-sentence processing

+Transformer models have cubic runtime and memory complexity with respect to sequence length.
+This means that longer texts need to be divided into sentences in order to achieve reasonable efficiency.

+`spacy_pytorch_transformers` handles this internally, so long as some sort of sentence-boundary detection component has been added to the pipeline.
+We recommend `nlp.add_pipe(nlp.create_pipe("sentencizer"), first=True)`.
+The default rules for the sentencizer component are very simple, but you can also create a custom sentence-boundary detection component that works well on your data.
+See spaCy's documentation for details.
+If a sentencizer is available and the `per_sentence=True` configuration option is set, the transformer model will predict over sentences, and the resulting tensor features will be reconstructed to produce document-level annotations.

+In order to further improve efficiency, especially for CPU processing, `spacy_pytorch_transformers` also performs length-based subbatching internally.
+The subbatching regroups batches by sequence length, to minimise the amount of padding required.
+The configuration option `batch_by_length` controls this behaviour.
+You can set it to 0 or `None` to disable the subbatching, or set it to an integer to require that the subbatches must be at least N sequences long.

+The subbatching and per-sentence processing are used instead of input truncation, which many transformer implementations otherwise resort to.
+Truncating inputs is usually bad, as it results in the loss of arbitrary information.

 ## 🎛 API

 ### <kbd>class</kbd> `PyTT_Language`